Examination Board: AQA

 The course is made of two components.

 Component Two: The study of FOUR themes from philosophy and ethics in the modern world.
-The Four will be chosen from the six below:

 - Religion and relationships

 Exam 1: Beliefs, teachings and Practices (Worth 50% of the qualification).

 Each of the two religions chosen is examined by TWO 5-part compulsory questions.
 Exam: 1 hour 45 minutes – 96 marks (plus 5 marks for spelling, grammar and specialist terminology).

 Exam 2: Religious, philosophical and ethical studies in the modern world (Worth 50% of the qualification).

 Each of the four themes chosen is examined by one five-part compulsory question.
 Four questions in total Exam: 1 hour 45 minutes – 96 marks (plus 5 marks for spelling, grammar and specialist terminology).

 Students will be assessed on their ability to: